 Head or Header

-The header also acts as a mount for the doorstop, protecting the adjacent wall from damage caused by the door.
-Unlike the door jambs on either side of the doorway, the header is a distinct component with a unique function.
+The header also serves as a mount for the doorstop, guarding against harm from the door to the nearby wall.
+In contrast to the door jambs on each side of the entryway, the header is a discrete element with a special purpose.

 Doorframe or Casing